Aliases for FCER1A Gene

-FCER1A (Fc Fragment Of IgE, High Affinity I, Receptor For; Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with FCER1A include mast-cell leukemia and allergic asthma.
-Among its related pathways are PI-3K cascade and Akt Signaling.
+FCER1A (Fc Fragment Of IgE Receptor Ia) is a Protein Coding gene.
+Diseases associated with FCER1A include urticaria and allergic urticaria.
+Among its related pathways are Immune System and Sphingolipid signaling pathway.
 GO annotations related to this gene include IgE binding and IgE receptor activity.
 An important paralog of this gene is FCRL2.

 UniProtKB/Swiss-Prot for FCER1A Gene

 Binds to the Fc region of immunoglobulins epsilon.
 High affinity receptor.
 Responsible for initiating the allergic response.
 Binding of allergen to receptor-bound IgE leads to cell activation and the release of mediators (such as histamine) responsible for the manifestations of allergy.
 The same receptor also induces the secretion of important lymphokines.